Unsure if You Need Driveway Resurfacing? Here are the Signs

 Cracks allow water to seep below the surface of your driveway and can cause displacement to your foundation as it expands and contracts with changing seasonal temperatures.

 Crumbling edges signify that your driveway’s structure is beginning to erode and may need extensive repairs if not addressed.
-Driveway edges are most susceptible to water infiltration and tend to weaken and break off of the asphalt surface.
+Driveway edges are most susceptible to water infiltration and tend to weaken and break off the asphalt surface.

 Our driveways take a lot of abuse: